Introduction

 b) Embrace the Aroma:

 Durian’s pungent smell might be overwhelming to some, but it’s an essential part of the experience.
-Embrace the distinct aroma as you bite into the Durian Mochi, as it adds depth to the overall flavor profile.
+Embrace the distinct aroma as you bite into the Durian Mochi, as it adds depth to the overall flavour profile.

 c) Temperature Matters: